Kultura Press- dedicated to Open Access Publishing

 Online articles which analyse and discuss the exciting, dramatic and fascinating story of journalism as a trade, profession, political role, social purpose, culture, and form of communication in history.

 The research and content is strictly copyrighted and all rights are reserved.
-No Artificial Intelligence whatsoever is involved in the creation and development of this work.
+Some Artificial Intelligence assistance from ChatGPT Plus and Gemini has been engaged in the research and development of this work.

 There are always costs of research and writing incurred in the production of these unique multimedia online features.
 At the end of each posting there is an opportunity to make a one-off donation of £1, £5 or £10.
 You can also volunteer to subscribe at £1 a month or £12 a year.
 Such generosity can provide the resources for more work on this project and support the eventual completion of future publications on Journalism History Studies.
 Subscribing means you will get a personal newsletter style email of every new posting on the Kultura Press website.
 You can choose to opt in and out of the many historical and cultural projects provided here.